0Hughman0/MinerClub/README.md

 you can use (shell tools) `from st import *` to import a few helper functions/ variables.

 The app also includes a backup tool that can fetch copies of remote directories on the FTP server and store a local copy with a timestamp.
-This is done with the command `flask backup` and will behave according to your configuration.
+This is done with the command `backup` and will behave according to your configuration.
 You might want to use something like cron to schedule regular running of this command.

 ## Notes